CloudCannon/Jekyll-Tips/_guide/navigation_and_includes.md

 This template already has CSS for styling the active link so that's all we need to do.

 Go to your browser and navigate around the site, the current page will be red.
-At this point we just need to add content and we have a basic working website we can hand off to a client.
+At this point we have a basic working website we can hand off to a client.

 Let's look at hosting and adding a CMS so non-technical users can update the website.